-The Site Coordinator provided the auditor with housing unit rosters. inmates from each unit for a total of 40 inmates to be interviewed. to interview and the remaining four were to be done by the auditor.
-Only three inmates refused to participate in the audit process.
+The Site Coordinator provided the auditor with housing unit rosters.
+In reviewing the housing rosters the auditor randomly selected five inmates from each unit for a total of 40 inmates to be interviewed.
+The auditor then assigned four housing units to Joni Foster-Webster to interview and the remaining four were to be done by the auditor.
+Three inmates refused to participate in the audit process.